Kondoa Irangi rock paintings

 CC 2.02 – Picture by Nina R

-The tradition of rock paintings has survived until very recent times, some of which date back to the 1960s and today the site is still used by the Irangi tribes, Warangi and Wasi
+The tradition of rock paintings has survived until very recent times, some of which date back to the 1960s, and today the site is still used by the Irangi tribes, Warangi, and Wasi

-communities, for their rituals.
-And this is probably one of the most fascinating things about this unique UNESCO World Heritage Site.
+This is probably one of the most fascinating things about this unique UNESCO World Heritage Site.

 How to visit Kondoa Rock Paintings